IMPORTANT CHANGES FOR ALL SEX WORKERS & SEX INDUSTRY BUSINESSES EXPLAINED BELOW

-Instead sex workers will need to be compliant with two new COVIDSafe Checklists.
+Instead sex workers will need to be compliant with new COVIDSafe Checklist.
 You must sign, date, and have available if compliance is checked.

-NOTE: sex workers and sex industry businesses do not have to use the QLD QR Code Check-in if for safety reasons if you prefer to continue to use the current collection system.
+NOTE: Sex workers and sex industry businesses do not have to use the QLD QR Code Check-in, you can continue to use your current collection system.

-You must be able to show your signed COVID Safe Checklists if you have a compliance visit.
+You must be able to show your signed COVID Safe Checklist if you have a compliance visit.

 The COVID Safe Checklists include requirements for: